-Written agreements.
-Note: The contents of the written agreement may vary based on

-- o Tasks to be performed - Schedule for completing tasks - Budget which itemizes categorical expenditures in accordance with CCDF requirements - o Monitoring and auditing procedures - o Indicators or measures to assess performance of those agencies - Any other processes to oversee and monitor other agencies.
+- Written agreements.
+Note: The contents of the written agreement may vary based on the role the agency is asked to assume or type of project but must include at a minimum the elements below (98.11(a)(3)). - o Tasks to be performed - o Schedule for completing tasks - O Budget which itemizes categorical expenditures in accordance with CCDF requirements - o Monitoring and auditing procedures - o Indicators or measures to assess performance of those agencies - Any other processes to oversee and monitor other agencies.